xstone93/scientific-work/README.md

 I liked to use [Research Gate](https://www.researchgate.net/profile/Alexander-Steinmaurer-3) for a while to manage all my publications.
 But as with almost every social network, it requires active maintenance, which takes some time.
 Even though RG has some good functionality to support you as much as possible, I ended up using mainly [Google Scholar](https://scholar.google.com/citations?hl=de&user=vERJIRAAAAAJ) instead.
 There you can find all my (recent) papers.
 Furthermore, I have a [publication list](https://docs.google.com/document/d/1tQNeT14SvJLDQMYDtfQeuHtdW_vwFraIA8bpwHQnCPM/edit?usp=sharing) on Google Docs.

-If you are interested in my research area and would like to discuss your ideas for a Bachelor's or Master's thesis, I would love to hear from you - drop me an email (alexander.steinmaurer@tugraz.at).
+If you are interested in my research area and would like to discuss your ideas for a Bachelor's or Master's thesis, I would love to hear from you - drop me an email (alexander.steinmaurer@it-u.at).
 Ensure that this email also contains some first serious thoughts on the topic, including an interesting problem/question you would like to answer (you do not have to come up with a solution/implementation, a good question is a perfect starting point!)

 [Here](https://xstone93.github.io/sci-work/#/) I also try to collect some useful resources and give you some advice.
 Make sure to check this page; It explains the different stages of research projects (as part of a thesis).